What is a low interest credit card?

-When it comes to paying interest on borrowing, we’re all used to honing in on lower numbers and thus, interest free credit cards are often heralded as the ultimate money savers.
+When it comes to paying interest on borrowing, we’re all used to looking for the lowest and so interest free credit cards are often heralded as the ultimate money savers.

-If you’re not eligible for an interest free card or have an expensive item to pay for or balance to clear, a low interest credit card could work out as the next best option for you.
+If you’re not eligible for an interest free card or have an expensive item to pay for or balance to clear, a low interest credit card could work out as the better option for you.
+So low interest could be better than no interest.

 How credit card interest works

 Credit card interest is the fee you agree to pay for using your credit card provider’s funds to delay when you pay for goods and services.
 If you clear your balance in full and on time every month you don’t need to pay the interest.
-If you don’t clear the full amount, the interest is worked out as a percentage of your balance and added to the money you owe.
+If you don’t clear the card the interest is worked out as a percentage of your balance and added to the money you owe.

 This is where things can get confusing.
 You’re likely to be familiar with your agreed rate of interest as APR – or annual percentage rate.
 This is the percentage of interest you’ll pay over the course of a year and is usually calculated with a representative sum of £1,200 for illustrative purposes.
 So if your APR is 19%, you’re not paying 19% of your monthly balance, but your annual balance.